-'Upskirting' typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-It is now a criminal offence, and staff have a legal duty to report any such instances.
+Upskirting typically involves taking a picture under a person's clothing (not necessarily a female, and not necessarily a skirt) without their knowledge and/or consent, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+It is a criminal offence, and staff have a legal duty to report any such instances.